2004 Palm Island death in custody: Memorial

 In November 2020, the memorial was moved to the garden of his sister, Valmai Aplin, as it was getting vandalised by children in its earlier location, just before the anniversary of Mulrinji's death.

+20th anniversary

+The 20th anniversary of Mulrinji Doomadgee's death was commemorated on 19 November 2024 with a cultural ceremony led by his brother Alec.
+The issue of Aboriginal deaths in custody was still continuing and Queensland Police were taking steps to address it.

 Related political controversies

 Air fare affair

 Then Queensland Indigenous Policy Minister Liddy Clark offered for activist Murandoo Yanner and Carpentaria Land Council chief executive Brad Foster to accompany her to Palm Island in the weeks after the riot.

 The Minister and her office told The Australian newspaper the Government paid for the tickets in order to expedite the purchasing of the tickets at such short notice; both Yanner and Foster had agreed to reimburse the Government later for the cost of the tickets.
 According to Yanner and Foster, Minister Clark's Senior Policy Advisor had asked them to fabricate a story for the public that they had agreed to reimburse the cost of the flights, while assuring them they would not have to pay.